WAcry/GDTS/README.md

 To improve the availability of the system, we can use a load balancer to balance the load of the workers (e.g. LVS + keepalive).
-We can have several masters, each one with a stand-by.
+We can have several managers, each one with a stand-by.
 The image below shows the architecture:

 **[TODO]**